-NJSBA's legal, policy and field services staff members are receiving a growing number of inquiries concerning administration of the exam, including the requirement for student participation.
+NJSBA's legal, policy and field services staff members continue to receive a number of inquiries concerning administration of the exam, including the requirement for student participation.
 As a service to local school districts, NJSBA offers the following responses to frequently asked questions about the school board's responsibility as it relates to the administration of PARCC.